Steam Deck vs. Aya Neo Next: benchmarks show who does best

 – Continues after advertising –

 The youtuber still presents some synthetic benchmarks.
-In terms of CPU demands, the Aya Neo Next is considerably ahead of the Steam Deck, especially configured at 28W.
-But when it comes to GPU, as proven by games, the iGPU based on RDNA 2 is superior and efficient.
+In terms of CPU requirements, the Aya Neo Next is considerably ahead of the Steam Deck, especially configured at 28W.
+But when it comes to GPU, as proven by games, the RDNA 2-based iGPU is superior and efficient.

 …..